 In fact, your VPN has probably been preparing for this day - and has likely already set up a number of other IP addresses - that are waiting on standby to unblock Netflix.
 Some VPN providers are more on the ball when it comes to finding new ways to unblock Netflix than others.

-For VPNs that really have their finger on the pulse when it comes to Netflix, check out our VPNs for unblocking Netflix guide.
+For VPNs that really have their finger on the pulse when it comes to Netflix, check out our Netflix Unblock guide.

 Keep reading to find out some other steps you can try if your VPN has stopped working with Netflix.